eljeko/spring-boot-binary-deploy-sample/README.md

 ## Create the app

-Now we can create the app for the buil, this will create the DeploymentConfig for openshift.
+Now we can create the app for the build, this will create the DeploymentConfig for openshift.

 ```
 oc new-app hello-rest